weedu34/CovidAnalysis/Readme.md

 Data is downloaded through above mentioned link and then segmented and modified into two separate Excel files named: **CovidDeaths.xlsx** which contains the country-wise data of all deaths that occurred and **CovidVaccinations.xlsx** contains vaccination data according to country and date.

-Please ensure the data is up-to-date and accurate, as the quality of the visualizations depends on the data integrity.
+Please ensure the data is up-to-date and accurate, as the quality of the visualizations depends on the data's integrity.

 ## Dashboard Setup